benc-uk/kubeview/README.md

 The app auto refreshes and dynamically updates the view as new data comes in or when it changes.

-Note.
-No secrets are exposed by the Kubeview API, values are redacted and replaced with `__VALUE REDACTED__` before being sent.

 Currently displays the following Kubernetes objects:
 - Deployments
 - ReplicaSets / StatefulSets / DaemonSets